Institutions of the European Union: Comparisons

 While the EU's system of governance is largely unique, elements can be compared to other models.
 One general observation on the nature of the distribution of powers would be that the EU resembles the federalism of Germany.
 There, powers are predominantly shared (states can exercise federal powers where the federation has not already exercised them) between the levels of government, and the states participate strongly with decision-making at the federal level.
 This is in contrast with other federations, for example the United States, where powers are more clearly divided between the levels of government, and the states have little say in federal decision-making.

-The EU's institutional set up is also somewhat similar to the government of Switzerland (which, although in Europe, is not an EU member state).
+The EU's institutional set up is also somewhat similar to the government of Switzerland.
 The Swiss consensus-driven system is seen as successfully uniting a state divided by language and religion, although the EU was not directly modelled on the Swiss system despite bearing a number of similarities.
 The European Commission has similarities to the Swiss Federal Council in that both have all-party representation and are appointed on the basis of nationality rather than popularity.
 The President of the Federal Council rotates between its members each year, in a fashion similar to that of the EU's Council Presidency.
 Due to this system of presidency Swiss leaders, like those of the EU, are relatively unknown with national politics viewed as somewhat technocratic resulting in low voter turnout, in a similar fashion to that of the European Parliament.
 Other parallels include the jealously guarded powers of states, the considerable level of translation and the choice of a lesser city as the capital.

-Furthermore, executive power in the EU isn't concentrated in a single institution.
+Furthermore, executive power in the EU is not concentrated in a single institution.
 It becomes clearer under the Lisbon Treaty with the division of the European Council as a distinct institution with a fixed President.
-This arrangement has been compared to the dual executive system found in the French republic where there is a President (the Council President) and Prime Minister (the Commission President).
-However, unlike the French model, the Council President does not hold formal powers such as the ability to directly appoint and sack the other, or the ability to dissolve Parliament.
+This arrangement has been compared to the dual executives found in the French republic, a system devised by Charles de Gaulle in 1958, where there is a President—cognate with EU's Council (of Ministers) President, and a Prime Minister—equivalent to the European Commission President.
+However, unlike the French model, the Council President does not hold strong formal powers such as the ability to directly appoint and sack the other, or the ability to dissolve Parliament.
 Hence while the Council President may have prestige, it would lack power and while the Commission President would have power, it would lack the prestige of the former.